Presidency of Néstor Kirchner: Economy

+Evolution of poverty (US$1.90 per day) between 1991 and 2017.
+Source: World Bank.

+From 2003 to 2007 the country recorded a phase of economic growth with rates around 9% (8.8% in 2003, 9% in 2004, 9.2% in 2005, 8.5% in 2006, 8.7% in 2007, 6.8% in 2008).

 Argentina had faced a serious economic crisis in previous years, which led to the 2001 riots and the fall of Fernando de la Rúa.
 Eduardo Duhalde was appointed president, and with his minister Roberto Lavagna he improved national economy.
 Although Duhalde had to resign as well, for political reasons, and the economic improvement was not enough to turn him into a popular candidate, by the time he handed government to Kirchner the most critical periods were already endured and the economy was already in a growing tendency.
 The growth of Argentina during 2003, an effect of the economic recovery, was the highest in all Latin America.

 Kirchner kept the Duhalde administration's Minister of the Economy, Roberto Lavagna.
 Lavagna also declared that his first priority now was social problems.
 Argentina's default was the largest in financial history, and it gave Kirchner and Lavagna significant bargaining power with the IMF, which loathes having bad debts on its books.
 During his first year of office, Kirchner achieved a difficult agreement to reschedule $84 billion in debts with international organizations, for three years.

-As of 2004, the initial indulgence ended, and the economic recovery induced the foreign powers to request a normalization in debt payment.
-Although the IMF was highly unpopular in Argentina, Kirchner's good image (nearing 71% by that point) did not lower more than three or five points; with the exception of the far-left, most society was concerned with the possible consequences of a complete default.
+In the period 2003–2007, Argentine industry grew at an average annual rate of 10.3% in terms of the Physical Volume Index (IVF).
+Banks once again gained deposits: these increased from 114,462 million dollars in December 2004 to 169,729 million in December 2006, implying growth of more than 48%.

+In 2004 the national tourism promotion project was approved, a regulation through which the Executive Branch sought to generate a general framework for the development and promotion of activities in the sector, creating incentives and attractions for visitors and residents.
+Inbound tourism represented 1.6% of GDP in 2004 (exceeding 1.4% in 2002 and the 1% average of the previous decade).
+In 2004, 3.4 million tourists entered Argentina.
+By 2006 a total of 4.1 million international tourists had arrived, of whom 60% came from neighboring countries.
+By 2007 more than 5.3 million tourists had arrived, setting a historical record for international arrivals.